AL743-ni82dy/week-01-review/README.md

 git remote -v
 # question 2 how many students are in or were in the Air Force
 two
-# question 3 - stay tuned
+# question 3 - how many and what parts are in an html document
+two - head and body